Enokiu/Twice-Fanpage/README.md

 ## Introduction

-This project is a fan tribute to the K-pop group TWICE, showcasing HTML, JS, and CSS skills.
+This project is a fan tribute to the K-pop group TWICE, showcasing HTML, JS and CSS skills.

 ## Picture Showcase